 Only about one-third of the U.S. milk supply is actually processed into milk and cream products; the remaining two-thirds of the milk supply is used to manufacture a wide range of dairy products.
 Sales of these dairy products, such as butter, ice cream and yogurt, account for tens of billions of dollars annually in the United States.
 Producers can capture a part of that billion-dollar market by processing and selling their own line of value-added dairy products manufactured on their farms.

-There are nearly 400 ice cream processing plants in the United States.
+There are just over 400 ice cream processing plants in the United States.
 The table below shows the amount of regular ice cream, lowfat ice cream, frozen yogurt and sherbet produced that year.
 While the amount of regular ice cream and sherbet declined from the previous year, the amount of frozen yogurt jumped by double digits.